Template-free search for gravitational wave events using coincident anomaly detection: Results

 \section{Results}

 We demonstrate the application of CoAD to LIGO by creating a simulated dataset using the LIGO Codabench challenge \cite{campolongo2025building}.
 The challenge consists of three datasets, each with 100k examples: one set contains real background data, one contains simulated binary black hole (BBH) events, and one contains simulated sine-Gaussian low frequency (SGLF) events.
 The Codabench team constructed the BBH and SGLF data sets by injecting a simulated event onto a real background event.
 From these three datasets, we create a test challenge by adding a small number of BBH or SGLF events to a large set of backgrounds.
 The goal for CoAD is to separate the data into normal (i.e. background) and anomalous (BBH or SGLF) events.
 The public dataset does not include signal-to-noise (SNR) levels for the events, so for the final results presented here we have used a smaller dataset of 10k signals --- paired with SNR levels for each event --- obtained directly from the Codabench authors.
+We highlight that the injected simulated events are used solely for the benchmarking demonstration; knowledge of these signal morphologies is not used in training, and a future deployment would train directly on production data with no need for simulations of any kind.
+In this sense, CoAD is a fully template-free approach.

 To apply CoAD to our constructed GW challenge, we divide the strain data into two subsets, one containing H data and one containing L data.
 In principle, the networks can be independent, and indeed could have different architectures (as is the case in some other applications of CoAD \cite{humble2024coincident, oshea2024coincidence, liang2025coincident}).
 Given the similar noise profiles of the cleaned Codabench data, for simplicity we use identical architectures and weights in this study.
 In principle, CoAD could be applied directly to continuous strain data.
 However, because CoAD training itself requires observation of anomalous events, the number of training steps needed scales with the observed anomaly rate.
 Using the Codabench challenge window lengths, and assuming 50\% up-time, there are approximately three billion 50ms windows per decade.
 A novel GW event class that appears 10 times per year --- approximately one tenth the CBC rate observed in LIGO's 4.0a run \cite{abac2025gwtc} --- would appear at a rate of less than one event per $3 \times 10^{7}$ normal windows, an impractically low anomaly rate.
 We follow the approach of the original CoAD accelerator task \cite{humble2024coincident, liang2025coincident} and assume a trigger step to remove the vast majority of samples that are likely to be labeled as normal.
 In the LIGO task, for example, consider a trigger that identifies the 0.4\% most anomalous examples.
 Because the two detectors are statistically independent, keeping only windows that pass both L and H triggers would enrich the dataset by a factor of $6 \times 10^4$, resulting in an anomaly rate of approximately 0.2\% for a morphology with 100 events.